XRP Ledger Standards

 3. The Account is attempting to claw back from itself (Account == Holder). (temMALFORMED)

-4. The ZKProof length is incorrect. (temMALFORMED)
+4. The ZKProof is not exactly 64 bytes. (temMALFORMED)

 5. MPTAmount is zero or exceeds the maximum limits. (temBAD_AMOUNT)